penny4860/Weakly-Supervised-Text-Detection/README.md

 reshape_2 (Reshape)             (None, 224, 224, 2)  0           cam_cls[0][0]
 ```

-* Load the weight we learned earlier on this network.
-Classifiers and CAM networks have different structures.
+* Load the weight we learned earlier on this network. ``image classifiers`` and ``CAM networks`` have different structures.
 However, since the layer naming is set in advance, the weight file can be used in both networks in common.

 * Entering image on this network will generate a text activation map.